Legal Studies Program

 To offer a Bachelor of Science degree in Legal Studies.

-- To prepare students for paralegal employment in law firms, business, industry, and government.
+- To prepare students for r acceptance and entry into law school, other graduate schools, or paralegal employment in law firms, business, industry, and government.

 To meet these goals and objectives, Legal Studies students: